Wednesday morning, upon logging in, I was greeted by the juxtaposition of the following subject line messages in my inbox:

 Where shall I start?
 To begin with, on Wednesdays, I am not at the Health Center, and on that particular morning, my private client needed to reschedule.
 So, though I receive an onslaught of topic-related information constantly, I had on that day more time than usual to slowly digest these matters that are so relevant to what I do.

 Ragen’s offering attracted my attention first.
-I have referenced her work previously in post.
-A committed activist and a powerful voice in distinguishing the difference between health and weight issues; preventing fat shaming; and, shining light on the lies and manipulations of the weight loss industry, I can always count on her to keep me informed of something meaningful.
+I have referenced her work previously.
+She is a committed activist and a powerful voice in distinguishing the difference between health and weight issues; preventing fat shaming; and, shining light on the lies and manipulations of the weight loss industry.
+I can always count on her to keep me informed of something meaningful.
 Here, I learned that Michelle Obama was planning to go on the show The Biggest Loser to thank the contestants for being role models.
-Ragen’s reaction was quite pointed and the story of what happened when she and film maker Darryl Roberts (America the Beautiful) tried to field a response to the media is quite interesting. read here .
+Ragen’s reaction was quite pointed and the story of what happened when she and film maker Darryl Roberts (America the Beautiful) tried to field a response to the media is quite interesting. read here.
 However, it was this comment that contributed to the theme of my day.

 The worst thing is that all this focus on the weight of individuals is distracting us from the systemic issue of lack of access.
 Many people do not have access to the healthy foods that they would choose to eat–including foods that are not genetically modified or full of hormones or government subsidized high fructose corn syrup.
 Many people do not have access to safe movement options that they enjoy, or to affordable evidence-based health care.
 But as long as we focus on little Johnny’s BMI, we don’t have to address the real problems here and we can just keep shaming and blaming fat kids and adults and misinforming them and everyone else about the odds of becoming permanently thin.

-I strongly share Ragen’s sentiments in this regard.
-It took only a few clicks on the Alliance for a Healthier Generation’s page to confirm this dismissal of the larger issues.
+I strongly share these sentiments and it took only a few clicks on the Alliance for a Healthier Generation’s page to confirm this dismissal of the larger issues.
 The articles in their In the News column included, Schools Find Active Kids Make Smarter Students and Virginia Legislation Calls for School PE Guidelines.
 Both are sad statements about the current state of affairs on such seemingly obvious matters.
-I applaud the work of the Alliance which I have discussed before, post, but I am often sad to see theirs and others’ amazing talents and resources going toward small, simplistic efforts to repair an intuitive intelligence that was broken by bad policy making and vested interests disenfranchising the well-being of the citizens of the world.
+I applaud the work of the Alliance which I have discussed before, post, but I am often sad to see their amazing talents and resources going toward small, simplistic efforts to repair an intuitive intelligence that was broken by bad policy making and vested interests disenfranchising the well-being of the citizens of the world.

 Thankfully, on that Wednesday morning, I was also fortunate to hear a really beautiful interview with Frances Moore Lappe, who has certainly had a strong influence on my own path.
 I will leave you with her words.